patricksimpson/the_soviet_bloc_party/README.md

 1. Send a Pull Request

 Once I accept the Pull Request you'll be able to join the server!
-Have fun, and remember, _in Soviet Russia, Bloks Mine You_.
+Have fun, and remember, _in Soviet Russia, Blocs Mine You_.

 # Joining the Server